 Competition for grant funds is intense and a number of factors determine if a proposal is declined.
 Most frequently, it is because we are unable to fund every request we receive.
-The staff and Board of Trustees look for exemplary programs and projects that best meet the Foundation's areas of interest.
+The staff and Board of Directors look for exemplary programs and projects that best meet the Foundation's areas of interest.

 22. We received a grant or a fellowship and we are preparing the required reports to the Foundation.
 To whom should the report be addressed and what format should we follow?

 A final report should be written for and addressed to the Trustees of the Haynes Foundation, Dr. Jane G. Pisano, President.
 The format in terms of type size, spacing and readability should be similar to the format of the original proposal.
 In terms of content, the final report should, at a minimum, connect the research and results to the hypothesis and plan of action laid our in the proposal.